How to Store Your Eggs in Lime Water: Preserve Eggs Easily

 2. Make The Lime Water.

-Adding eggs to the mix will fill up the container.
 After pouring the lime powder into the water, shake the jar vigorously to get a saturated milky-white solution.

 You’ll find some sources with different opinions on the approach to take with your measurements.
 However, your focus should be to ensure you get a properly saturated mix without wasting the lime powder.
 The recommended measurement meets this requirement.